Change needed in how GP continuity of care is prioritised at a national level

 Find out more about the legacy HSIB maternity investigations programme on the MNSI website.

-HSSIB continues to run an expanded programme of national investigations.
+HSSIB carries out an expanded programme of patient safety investigations.
 All investigations and reports published by HSIB are available on the patient safety investigations page.

 National investigation reports and national learning reports published by HSIB are available on the patient safety investigations page.